 It is critical that the selected system sufficiently satisfy all of the criteria.
 Specific system selection recommendations are given later below.

-The first step in the selection process is to determine what will likely cause the death of the roof system.
-For example: 1) is the project located in an area that experiences frequent and damaging hailstorms, 2) does the roof have numerous HVAC units, the service of which will generate perpetual abusive foot traffic, 3) will the roof be exposed to intense solar radiation throughout most of its life?
+Determining the factors that will cause the roof system to deteriorate is necessary in system selection.
+For example: 1) Is the project located in an area that experiences frequent and damaging hailstorms?
+2) Does the roof have numerous HVAC units, the service of which will generate perpetual abusive foot traffic?
+3) Will the roof be exposed to intense solar radiation throughout most of its life?
 4) Is the roof accessible for repair?
 5) Is there a kitchen hood that can damage the roof membrane?
 6) Are there industrial uses or labs that exhaust acidic vapors?
 7) Are there other toxic exhausts?
 8) Etc.

-In some cases, one factor will likely cause system death.
+In some cases, one factor will likely cause accelerated deterioration.
 In other cases, perhaps two or three factors may be nearly equally as likely to end the roof's life.
-After identifying the likely cause(s) of death, it is incumbent upon the architect to select a system with characteristics that can combat the destructive force(s).
+After identifying the likely cause(s) of deterioration, it is necessary for the roof designer to select a system with characteristics that can combat the destructive force(s).

 Contractor Familiarity and Availability

-Figure 4-1.
+Figure 12.
 This APP modified bitumen was field-coated.
 The coating is weathering away as expected.
 If a system with a field-applied coating were to be specified, periodic re-coating would be required throughout the roof's life.
 If re-coating is not performed, the roof's service life and or other properties such as fire resistance will be reduced.
 Consideration should be given to applying a mesh-reinforced elastomeric coating (MREC).
 Application of such a coating here can eliminate waste and improve durability.

-If there are other Government roofs in the vicinity where the new building will be constructed, it is recommended that the architect request information on the type of systems, number of roofs within each system type, and the experience that the Government has had with the various types.
+Often there are regional requirements where the new building will be constructed, it is recommended that the roof designer request information on the type of roofs in the region, number of roofs within each system type, and the experience that the industry has had with the various types.
 If a specific system has been a good performer, it is probably best to use that system on the upcoming project, unless the new project has unique characteristics that another system would be better able to accommodate.
-Also, if the Government has periodic inspection, maintenance, and minor repairs performed by in-house maintenance personnel, one advantage of keeping with the same type of system is that they will not have to become familiar with another system type.
+Also, if the Owner has periodic inspection, maintenance, and minor repairs performed by in-house maintenance personnel, one advantage of keeping with the same type of system is that they will not have to become familiar with another system type.

 For most projects, the costs associated with eventual tear-off and disposal are seldom considered.
 Because some systems are inherently more difficult to tear-off than others, LCC analysis should consider this issue.
 Also, it may be possible to salvage or reuse some of the system components.
 For example, with a PMR, it would be reasonable to assume that much of the ballast and insulation could be reused on the replacement roof.